• Skip to main content

 With the mower shut off and the gas tank empty, remove the bolt, the washer, and the cup.

-Keeping all of the parts clean from dried up oil will keep your mower running smoothly.
+Keeping all of the parts clean from dried-up oil will keep your mower running smoothly.
 You can also replace the gasket to create a better seal.
-There are special carburetor cleaners that can also assist with doing a thorough cleaning job.
+In addition, there are special carburetor cleaners that can also assist with doing a thorough cleaning job.

 After cleaning the bolt and the carburetor, wipe them dry with a paper towel and replace them on the mower.
-Fill the gas tank, plug it in, and give it a start.
-This little fix has saved many lawnmowers.
+Next, fill the gas tank, plug it in, and give it a start.
+This minor fix has saved many lawnmowers.

 Don’t Fix It and Forget It